QAston/md-wiki-public/software-eng/tools/dockerizing-applications.md

 todo: elaborate on considerations for each fo these:
 * standard docker - docker daemon on local machine
 * remote docker - docker accessed through a docker socket
-* docker-from-docker - docker daemon accessed from inside of a docker container through a docker docket
+* docker-from-docker - docker daemon accessed from inside of a docker container through a docker socket
+    * "docker-from-docker" is going to use the daemon on your host machine, which means that the nested (started from the devcontainer) containers  will see your host machine as the host, not the devcontainer you started them from, specifically:
+        * "bindmounts" will bind the nested container filesystem to host, not to the devcontainer it was started from
+        * ports "published" by the nested container will be published on the host network interface, not inside the devcontainer
+    * you can work around the issue with published ports by starting the devcontainer with the `--network=host` if possible, this makes the devcontainer see the ports exposed to the host, this is required for some software (like minikube) to work in the devcontainer
+    * you can work around the issue of "bindmounts" by bindmounting the filesystem in both the devcontainer and in the nested one
 * docker-in-docker - docker daemon spawned inside a container
+    * a hack - requires a privileged container and modifies cgroups in a sketchy way

 ## Writing dockerfiles